Translational Research Project Grant

 In this project, markers of heart disease risk will be measured in 20 inactive people with spinal cord injury in the following three situations to show whether breaking up prolonged sedentary time is effective at lowering their heart disease risk:

-- Uninterrupted sitting; volunteers remain seated in their wheelchair at a desk for a 7-hour day
+- Uninterrupted sitting; volunteers remain seated in their wheelchair at a desk for a 5.5-hour day

-- Prolonged physical activity; volunteers will carry out a 40-minute bout of activity in the morning followed by uninterrupted sitting for the rest of a 7-hour day
+- Prolonged physical activity; volunteers will carry out a 30-minute bout of activity in the morning followed by uninterrupted inactivity (sedentary time) for the rest of a 5.5-hour day

-- Sitting plus activity breaks; volunteers will carry out 2-minute bouts of moderate-intensity exercise every 20 minutes over a 7-hour day
+- Sitting plus activity breaks; volunteers will carry out short 2-minute bouts of exercise every 20 minutes over a 5.5-hour day

 During the inactive periods the volunteers will carry out desk-based activities on a computer, read, talk, or watch DVDs.
 Before and during the trial, the researchers will measure each participant’s levels of blood sugar and cholesterol after eating, insulin levels and blood pressure.
 These are all good indicators of heart disease risk.
 Breaking up prolonged sedentary time with regular short activity breaks may be an effective way to lower the risk of heart disease in people with spinal cord injury and a simple strategy that they are more likely to take part in.
 In the long term, the results will help to inform new physical activity and clinical care guidelines to reduce the risk of heart disease in people with a sedentary lifestyle including those with spinal cord injury.